 - College of Engineering, Design and Physical Sciences

 BEng, MEng(Res), PhD, PGCE, FHEA, SRILEM, MICT, MASCE, MACI, MIMS, GMICE, GMIStructE

-Xiangming is a Reader in Civil Engineering at Department of Mechanical, Aerospace and Civil Engineering, College of Engineering, Design and Physical Sciences at Brunel University London.
+Xiangming is a Reader in Civil Engineering at Department of Civil & Environmental Engineering, College of Engineering, Design and Physical Sciences at Brunel University London.
 He joined Brunel in October 2008 as a lecturer and was promoted to Senior Lecturer in 2011 and then to Reader in 2016.
 Currently he is the Department Director of Teaching and Learning.
 At this deputy head role, he oversees education provision of Civil & Environmental Engineering.
 Before joined Brunel, he was a Lecturer then Senior Lecturer in Structural Engineering at University of Greenwich during January 2007 to September 2008.
 He conducted post-doctoral research at Hong Kong University of Science and Technology and Hong Kong Polytechnic University from January 2005 to January 2007.
 At Hong Kong Polytechnic University, he received University Post-doctoral Fellowship.
 He received his PhD in Civil Engineering from Hong Kong University of Science and Technology in December 2004.
 He also holds two degrees, BEng in Civil & Structural Engineering and MEng (Res) in Structural Engineering awarded in 1997 and 2000, respectively, both from Tongji University, Shanghai, China.